Shaun Alexander: College career

 Alexander had narrowed his choices down to Michigan, Alabama, and Notre Dame (where his brother Durran played drums in the marching band).
 He ultimately chose the University of Alabama because of the warm weather and the overall students' enthusiasm.

 In 1995, during his senior year in high school, Alexander accepted a scholarship from Gene Stallings, then-head coach for the Alabama Crimson Tide football team.
-Mike DuBose would replace Stallings in 1997.
+Mike DuBose replaced Stallings in 1997.
 In his freshman season on campus, Alexander was redshirted.

-In 1996, as a redshirt freshman, Alexander rushed for a school-record 291 yards and four touchdowns in a 26–0 victory over rivals LSU at Tiger Stadium.
-He finished the year with 589 rushing yards and six touchdowns, and helped the team to a 10-3 record.
+In the 1996 season, as a redshirt freshman, Alexander rushed for a school-record 291 yards and four touchdowns in a 26–0 victory over rivals LSU at Tiger Stadium.
+He finished the year with 589 rushing yards and six touchdowns, and helped the team to a 10–3 record.

 The 1997 season proved to be tough for both Alexander and the Crimson Tide, as Alexander finished with 415 rushing yards and three touchdowns, while the Tide limped to four victories.

-The 1998 season turned out much better for both, as Alabama improved to 7-5, and Alexander had 18 touchdowns (14 rushing and four receiving) and attained 1,178 yards.
+The 1998 season turned out much better for both, as Alabama improved to 7–5, and Alexander had 18 touchdowns (14 rushing and four receiving) and attained 1,178 yards.
 He was rewarded with an All-Southeast Conference honors at the end of the season.

-Following his junior season, Alexander decided to return for his senior season rather than leaving early for the NFL.
-After initially being given Heisman Trophy consideration to start the season, those hopes would fade as the season progressed and ended with a sprained ankle versus Tennessee.
-Alexander still played a key role in leading the Tide to the SEC Championship in 1999, as Alabama trampled #3 Florida with a 34-7 victory.
-In the fourth quarter of the 1999 Iron Bowl versus rivals Auburn, Alexander led a comeback as he scored three rushing touchdowns in the 28–17 victory, finishing the game with 199 total yards.
+Following his junior season, Alexander decided to return for his senior season rather than leaving early for the NFL draft.
+After initially being given Heisman Trophy consideration to start the 1999 season, those hopes faded as the season progressed and he ended with a sprained ankle versus Tennessee.
+Alexander still played a key role in leading the Tide to the 1999 SEC Championship Game, as Alabama trampled #3 Florida with a 34–7 victory.
+In the fourth quarter of the 1999 Iron Bowl versus rivals Auburn, Alexander led a comeback and scored three rushing touchdowns in the 28–17 victory, finishing the game with 199 total yards.
 He left the school holding 15 records, including 3,565 career rushing yards.